 - and our own Solarspot D-38.

-All three units were tested in over-cast light, the scenario recommended by the BRE as it provides a level playing field so that most accurate indication of the products performance can be measured.
+All three units were tested in over-cast light, the scenario recommended as it provides a level playing field so that most accurate indication of the products performance can be measured.

 Whilst the Solarspot D-38 is an impressive 44% more efficient than the Solatube 290-DS, it actually delivers around 70% more daylight.
 This is due to the slightly wider tube diameter of the Solarspot.